Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Application to capillary flows

 \section{Application to capillary flows}

-When fluid is injected at a certain flow rate on an incline, different regimes of capillary flows can be observed such as drops, rivulets, steady or dynamic meanders and braided liquid films \cite{1984_nakagawa,1992_nakagawa,2006b_le_grand-piteira,2022_monier}.
-These regimes, illustrated in Figure \ref{fig_types_ecoulements} are generated by injecting water onto an inclined substrate at varying flow rates.
+When fluid is injected at a certain flow rate $Q$ on an incline, different regimes of capillary flows can be observed such as drops, rivulets, steady or dynamic meanders and braided liquid films \cite{1984_nakagawa,1992_nakagawa,2006b_le_grand-piteira,2022_monier}, as illustrated in Figure \ref{fig_types_ecoulements}.
 Previous studies have determined the shapes of moving or impacting droplets \cite{2015_hu,2012_lagubeau} as well as straight rivulets \cite{2013_isoz}.
-However, an accurate method for reconstructing the 3D shape and apparent contact angles of capillary flows forming a contact line with their substrate has yet to be developed.
-In this section, the previously characterized ST-PSP method and the experimental setup illustrated in Figure \ref{fig_setup} are employed, except in \ref{subsec3.2}, where the setup was tilted to study a horizontal sessile drop.
-Depending on the typical dimensions of the flow, we used different projecting distances and camera lenses in order to maximize the precision of the reconstructions.
+However, until now, there has been no accurate method for reconstructing the three-dimensional shape and apparent contact angles of capillary flows forming a contact line with their substrate.
+In this section, the previously characterized ST-PSP method and the experimental setup illustrated in Figure \ref{fig_setup} are employed, except in \ref{subsec3.2} where the setup was tilted to study a horizontal sessile drop.
+Depending on the typical dimensions of the flow, we used different camera lenses in order to maximize the precision of the reconstructions.